TheLonelyGhost/blog/content/posts/what-is-a-symbol.md

 To make a string like `"Hello world!"`, we need to disect it.
 It’s the character `H`, then the character `e`, then the character `l`, and so on for the word “Hello”.

-Wait a second, we have capital letters here too?!
+Wait.
+We have capital letters here too?!
 Shoot.
 Let’s amend our count of 69 characters to add in 26 more, 1 more for each letter of the alphabet in its capital form.
 That’s a total of 95 possible characters.
-Good thing our 7 bits are able to store a representation of any number between 0 and 127.
+Good thing our 7 bits can store a representation of any number between 0 and 127.

 So we have “Hello” and “world!” separated by a space character, which amounts to 12 characters.
 Since each character takes up 10 bits (3 header + 7 value), we’re looking at 120 bits to render `"Hello world!"` as binary data.
 Here’s where I’m going to stop while you to ponder that for a minute.

 ## Symbol datatype

-Let’s assume you have a mapping of characters to bit values and the maximum bits mapped out perfectly.
+Let’s assume you have a mapping of characters to bit values, and the maximum bits mapped out perfectly.
 You have that string that takes up 12 characters for 120 bits just to say hello to the world.
 What if there’s something you only want to reference internally for your own purposes?
 We don’t care about the actual value, we just care that the value happens to be unique from any other value.
 It has semantic meaning only.
 You know how we have those mappings of letters, base10 numbers, etc. to binary?
 Those are the same concept of a symbol.
 That’s part of the `char` shorthand.
 What if we took it a step further?

 First, after all that binary-talk, I need to take my head out of the theoretical for a moment.
 I need to go back to the programming I know: Ruby, Python, etc.

 Ruby and Python are dynamic languages where you rarely have to know how many bits in memory a variable, holding a particular datatype, will take up.
 The way I operate, I care about how easily I can keep the inner workings of a program in my head at any one time.
 I need cues that won’t matter to the computer, but do only to me as the programmer.
-Take a logging class (in most any language), for example.
+Take a logging class (in most languages), for example.

-We have the concept of a logger which takes an enum of various error levels: `ERROR`, `WARN`, `INFO`, `DEBUG`, and possibly more.
+We have the concept of a logger, which takes an enum of various error levels: `ERROR`, `WARN`, `INFO`, `DEBUG`, and possibly more.
 Do we care about storing the string of characters to represent it?
 No. We just need some internal representation to reference.
 Let’s choose a datatype that has a really small memory footprint here.

 Representing `"ERROR"` (as a string) would be 5 characters × 10 bits per character = 50 bits.
 Other logging levels might be greater or fewer characters in number, so we just need to have a datatype less than 50 bits, or binary digits long to stand in for the one other, more memory intensive value.
 Let’s choose the unsigned integer `4`, and the other logging levels as unsigned integers as well.
 We don’t care about the value `4`, only what it represents, so it could just as easily be `986` or a poop emoji.
 It is meant to differentiate `ERROR` from `WARN` and the others.